nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Partial matches of a keyword will also be returned. e.g. ``9123`` will return clients with the phone number ``91234567``.

 <div markdown="span" class="alert alert-primary">:bulb: **Note:**
-When searching with more than one attribute, it will find clients who satisfies ALL keywords. e.g. ``find n/Alice a/Clementi`` will return clients named Alice **AND** has an address in Clementi.
+When searching with more than one attribute, it will find clients who satisfy ALL keywords. e.g. ``find n/Alice a/Clementi`` will return clients named Alice **AND** has an address in Clementi.
 </div>

 Examples: